Emericen/OpenOS/README.md

 ## To setup New Ubuntu VM

 1. Install iso from [official site](https://releases.ubuntu.com/jammy/). on windows, select [ubuntu-22.04.5-desktop-amd64.iso](https://releases.ubuntu.com/jammy/ubuntu-22.04.5-desktop-amd64.iso).
 2. Open VMWare and create new VM with the ISO.
+Select automatic login without password.
 3. After OS is ready, copy and paste code in `openos\scripts\ubuntu-setup.sh` and run it.
 Here's what I did:
     ```bash
     user@ubuntu:~$ cd Desktop